Comments have been edited for grammar and clarity.

 Her plan was to go to court and contest the ticket, point out to the judge how ridiculous it was and offer to compromise at maybe $40.

 She goes to court and eventually she gets bored while waiting.
 Goes outside to grab a smoke.
 While she's out there, her case is called.

 She missed the whole thing, didn't even get to try her defense on the judge and got hit for the full value of the ticket, plus court costs.

-The judge then questioned the officer, “Your honor, the defendant’s car was going 75 mph in a 35 mph lane and ran several stoplights.”
+“Your honor, the defendant’s car was going 75 mph in a 35 mph lane and ran several stoplights,” the officer said.

-The judge then proceeded to ask why those charges were unreasonable.
+The judge then proceeded to ask her why those charges were unreasonable.

 Her answer was parody level, as she said, “I was drinking last night and woke up late.
 I couldn’t lose another job, so I needed to be on time.”

 She ended up paying $500 for wasting the judge’s time in addition to her tickets.